SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/datatypes/datetime-type.md

 title: DateTime data type
 ---

-**DateTime** is a complex data type representing a timestamp with both date and time elements on ISO format.The default value is now.
+**DateTime** is a complex data type representing a timestamp with both date and time elements on ISO format.
+The default value is now.

 Format: YYYY-MM-DD